From Tokyo to Los Angeles, workers observe May Day with marches and demonstrations

 “We’re bringing the fight to the billionaires and politicians who are trying to divide us with fear and lies.
 We know the truth — an attack on immigrant workers is an attack on all workers,” April Verrett, president of the Service Employees International Union, which represents 2 million workers, said in a statement.

-Associated Press writers Niniek Karmini in Jakarta and Sophia Tareen in Chicago contributed to this report.
+Associated Press journalists Joeal Calupitan in Manila, Philippines, Andrew Wilks in Istanbul, Turkey, Niniek Karmini in Jakarta, Indonesia, Sophia Tareen in Chicago and Taijing Wu in Taipei, Taiwan, contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.